Table of Contents

 Why Focusing on One Service Can Be the Best Move for Your Business

 As a small business owner, it can feel terrifying to narrow your focus to just one service.
 After all, you’re capable of so much more.
-You might find yourself thinking, "If I only offer one thing, won't I miss out on opportunities?"
-It's a common fear.
-The urge to cast a wide net feels like a way to protect yourself, to stay open to whatever business might come your way.
+Some owners think to themselves, "If I only offer one thing, I'm definitely going to miss opportunities, right?"
+That's an understandable fear.
+So what ends up happening is that you cast a wide net as a way to protect yourself, to stay open to whatever business might come your way.

-But here's the truth: clarity is more powerful than variety.
-And clarity is one of the best strategic tools you can give your business.
+Again, that seems reasonable to some.The truth is though that clarity in your offer, is more powerful than having more and more services.
+And let me tell you, clarity is one of the most strategic things you can give your business.

-When you specialize, you become memorable.
+A business that does the work of specializing becomes memorable.
 Instead of potential clients saying, "They do a little bit of everything," they say, "Oh, [Your Business Name] is the go-to for [specific service]."
-And when you’re memorable, you’re referable.
-You’re top of mind.
+And when you’re memorable, you’re referable, you’re top of mind.
 People remember you for that one thing they or someone they know might need.

 The Problem with Being "The Everything Business"